s4na/issue-awesome_nested_set/README.md

 ```

-おかしな点: new_parent をセットして保存する処理なのに、 old_parent が表示されてしまっている。
+The old_parent was displayed instead of the new_parent.